-We Provide Pool Service in Frederick, MD & Springfield, VA
+We Provide Pool Service

 At Millennium Pools & Spas, we provide comprehensive care for your residential pool in Frederick, MD and Springfield, VA.
 We offer a variety of services, from cleaning and maintenance to pipe removal and replacement.
 One of our most popular services is our residential pool inspection that checks all components of a pool to ensure they’re in good working order.
 We offer these inspections at an affordable rate and complete all steps thoroughly, so you get a detailed report on the state of your pool.
 If you are interested in learning more about our pool inspections, please reach out to our team today to schedule an appointment.